 Ceramic floor tile is a covering that is used in bathrooms, kitchens, and living halls, because of the resistance it has against, water, durability that it offers, and simplicity.
-While most of the homeowners look to hire experts and professional setters, these ceramic floor tile can be installed by yourself as it is quite easy to install it manually.
+While most of the homeowners look to hire experts to Install Ceramic Floor Tile but, these ceramic floor tiles can be installed by yourself as it is quite easy to install it manually.

 Tools you need

 Here is a list of tools that you need to have in store before proceeding with the installation of tiles:

 - Tile Cutting Tools or Snap tile cutter

 - Tile Nipper

 - Rubber tile float that is used for grouting

 - Notched tile trowel that is required for dispensing mortar

 - Chalk line that is used for snapping lines on the floor